duong2179/cpp-threadpool/README.md

 # cpp-threadpool
-A trivial implementation for thread pool in C++
+A trivial implementation for thread pool using C++ 11.